Mixed Breeds

 The Great Pyrenees is becoming a more popular breed.

 The Great Pyrenees is not one of the most popular breeds for families.
-This has historically been due to their combination of size, and affordability/availability.
-This breed is however becoming increasingly popular as new dog owners learn about the breed.
+This has historically been due to their combination of size and affordability/availability.
+This breed is, however, becoming increasingly popular as new dog owners learn about the breed.
 This is why there also seem to be more Great Pyrenees mixes.
-Currently, the American Kennel Club (AKC) ranked this breed as the 66th most popular dog breed in America.

-He is considered to be a giant dog breed who measures between 25 and 32 inches in height.
+He is considered a giant dog breed measuring between 25 and 32 inches in height.
 He weighs 85 pounds and above, often exceeding 150 pounds.
-The Great Pyrenees is described as smart, patient and calm.
+The Great Pyrenees is described as smart, patient, and calm.
 They make wonderful family pets with the right family and environment.

 Labrador Retriever